Red pulp

 The red pulp of the spleen is composed of connective tissue known also as the cords of Billroth and many splenic sinusoids that are engorged with blood, giving it a red color.
 Its primary function is to filter the blood of antigens, microorganisms, and defective or worn-out red blood cells.

-The spleen is made of red pulp and white pulp, separated by the marginal zone; 76-79% of a normal spleen is red pulp.
+The spleen is made of red pulp and white pulp, separated by the marginal zone; 76–79% of a normal spleen is red pulp.
 Unlike white pulp, which mainly contains lymphocytes such as T cells, red pulp is made up of several different types of blood cells, including platelets, granulocytes, red blood cells, and plasma.

 The red pulp also acts as a large reservoir for monocytes.
 These monocytes are found in clusters in the Billroth's cords (red pulp cords).
 The population of monocytes in this reservoir is greater than the total number of monocytes present in circulation.
+These stored monocytes, contrary to previous belief, are not progenitors to the self-sustaining red pulp macrophages; their purpose lies in responding to inflammatory signals around the body.
 They can be rapidly mobilised to leave the spleen and assist in tackling ongoing infections.